 Any party may co-invest with us in the target business at the time of our initial Business Combination, or we could raise additional proceeds to complete the acquisition by issuing to such parties a class of equity or equity-linked securities.
 We refer to this potential future issuance, or a similar issuance to other specified purchasers, as a "specified future issuance."
 The amount and other terms and conditions of any such specified future issuance would be determined at the time thereof.
 We are not obligated to make any specified future issuance and may determine not to do so.
 This is not an offer for any specified future issuance.
-Pursuant to the anti-dilution provisions of our Class B ordinary shares, any such specified future issuance would result in an adjustment to the conversion ratio such that our initial shareholders and their permitted transferees, if any, would retain their aggregate percentage ownership at 20% of the sum of the total number of all ordinary shares outstanding upon completion of the Initial Public Offering plus all shares issued in the specified future issuance at the time thereof.
-We cannot determine at this time whether a majority of the holders of our Class B ordinary shares agreed to waive such adjustment with respect to the specified future issuance at the time thereof.
-We cannot determine at this time whether a majority of the holders of our Class B ordinary shares, but would reduce the percentage ownership of holders of our Class A ordinary shares.
-If such adjustment is waived, the specified future issuance would reduce the percentage ownership of holders of our Class B ordinary shares, but would reduce the percentage ownership of holders of both classes of our ordinary shares.
+Pursuant to the anti-dilution provisions of our Class B ordinary shares, any such specified future issuance would result in an adjustment to the conversion ratio such that our initial shareholders and their permitted transferees, if any, would retain their aggregate percentage ownership at 20% of the sum of the total number of all ordinary shares outstanding upon completion of the Initial Public Offering plus all shares issued in the specified future issuance, unless the holders of a majority of the then-outstanding Class B ordinary shares agreed to waive such adjustment with respect to the specified future issuance at the time thereof.
+We cannot determine at this time whether a majority of the holders of our Class B ordinary shares at the time of any such specified future issuance would agree to waive such adjustment to the conversion ratio.
+If such adjustment is not waived, the specified future issuance would not reduce the percentage ownership of holders of our Class B ordinary shares, but would reduce the percentage ownership of holders of both classes of our ordinary shares.
+If such adjustment is waived, the specified future issuance would reduce the percentage ownership of holders of both classes of our ordinary shares.